 We are also aware that many tenants worry about the safety of their deposit.
-The deposit is often the equivalent to 6 weeks rent and can be more, which is a substantial figure for tenants to raise before a tenancy can begin.
-At Bardens we make sure that all of our tenant deposits are protected in the government approved Deposit Protection Scheme (DPS) so that they can be confident that their money is safe.
-At the end of the tenancy the funds are only released by the DPS when the tenant agrees with the landlord on how the funds are distributed.
-If a tenant has a dispute with their landlord, the DPS can also give advice on how to resolve the problem and on the tenant’s options.
+The deposit is often the equivalent of up to 5 weeks rent, which is a substantial figure for tenants to raise before a tenancy can begin.
+At Bardens we make sure that all of our tenant deposits are protected in one of the government approved schemes like the Deposit Protection Scheme (DPS) so that they can be confident that their money is safe.
+At the end of the tenancy the funds are only released by the scheme when the tenant agrees with the landlord on how the funds are distributed.
+If a tenant has a dispute with their landlord, the schemes can also give advice on how to resolve the problem and on the tenant’s options.

 We have a phone line that is open 24/7 and this makes it easy for tenants to report maintenance problems, even if they occur outside normal office hours.
-So renting a property with Bardens can lead to major savings over the fees charged by traditional agents.
 Why not register with us today for free, we can then notify you straight away when we get a property matching your requirements?
 Alternatively contact us at the Bardens Tunbridge Wells office:

 Here is a more detailed breakdown of our tenant fees:

 |Right to Rent check fee||£ ZERO|

 (Unless early Tenancy Agreement termination fees apply – see below)